Dynamit/referee/README.md

     $ /your/path/to/robjc --prefix <your class prefix>

-_Ensure that this Run Script is moved before the Compile Sources step.
+_Ensure that this Run Script runs before the Compile Sources step.
 Otherwise, your new changes won't get compiled!_

 Build the project and open your source folder.
 By default, at the root of that folder there should be two new files: `<Prefix>Resources.h` and `<Prefix>Resources.m`.
 Add these files to the Xcode project, ensuring "Copy Files" is _not_ selected.

-From now on, when you make changes in your Storyboard files, they will be reflected in the source files upon compiling.
+From now on, when you make changes in your Storyboard files, they will be reflected in these source files upon compiling.

+If you need to setup different paths or configure `RObjc` further, check the `--help` flag for more information and documentation.

 ## Development